 The car has amazing roadholding.

 That’s exactly what works so well with the CLA – as soon as you get in, you find your way around intuitively.
 Of course, it’s unusual to have to select the gearshift setting for the automatic transmission on the steering wheel, but habit and intuition are not the same thing.
 In the mountains, the car has amazing roadholding and cornering ability.
 The engine is powerful, without resorting to attention-grabbing noise, and acceleration is impressive.
 The Shooting Brake’s onboard computer is beautifully designed, elegant and light, like a hooked-up iPad.
 The integral seats are sporty and the sense of space is astonishing, whether you’re sitting up front or in the rear.
-And I love the interior colors – black with silver and red highlights.
-I often use bold, striking colors in my installations, so perhaps that’s why I generally prefer the understatement of more muted colors for private spaces such as the car.
+And I love the interior colours – black with silver and red highlights.
+I often use bold, striking colours in my installations, so perhaps that’s why I generally prefer the understatement of more muted colours for private spaces such as the car.